-- Fresh or pasteurized fruit or vegetable juices, without sugar, sweeteners or flavorings
+- Fresh or pasteurized fruit or vegetable juices, without sugars, sweeteners or flavorings

-- Grain products like rice, millet or barley
+- Grain products such as rice, millet or barley

-- Pasta, couscous and polenta, made from flour, flakes or groats and water
+- Pasta, couscous and polenta, made from flours, flakes or groats and water

-- Nuts and seeds, no salt or added sugars
+- Thenuts and seeds, no added salt or sugar

-- Legumes like white beans, green lentils, and chickpeas
+- Legumes such as white beans, green lentils and chickpeas

-- Meats, poultry, fish and seafood, whole or cut, chilled or frozen
+- Meat, poultry, fish and seafood, whole or cut, chilled or frozen

 - Milk, pasteurized or powdered